Hybrid Action Based Reinforcement Learning for Multi-Objective Compatible Autonomous Driving: Results and Discussions

 \subsubsection{Testing with Rule-Based SVs}

 The boxplots in Fig.~\ref{fig:test comp} illustrate the distribution of four metrics in testing: average reward (Fig.~\ref{fig:test comp}(a)), average speed (Fig.~\ref{fig:test comp}(b)), and the variance of steering angle and acceleration (Fig.~\ref{fig:test comp}(c) and Fig.~\ref{fig:test comp}(d)).
 The quantitative statistics for all metrics are provided in Table~\ref{table:test comp}.
+It can be observed that AS and CR jointly influence AR: a larger AR is achieved only by accommodating higher AS and lower CR, indicating that a superior driving policy must be compatible with both safety and traffic efficiency.
+Although there is no direct correlation between NL and AS, together they comprehensively reflect the driving style related to traffic efficiency.
+Furthermore, algorithms exhibiting higher VS typically also possess higher VA, suggesting that in most cases, the fluctuations in control commands tend to be consistent across both lateral and longitudinal dimensions.
 Specifically, the driving policy of the proposed HPA-MoEC demonstrates advantages in driving efficiency, action consistency, and safety.

 In general, HPA-MoEC receives the highest AR, which is consistent with the training results and indicates a more effective driving policy.
 SAC-H and PPO-H also perform well, with similar AR levels.
 In contrast, the driving policy of DQN and SAC-C perform poorly and exhibit considerable fluctuation, with lower and more dispersed AR values.